The Rust Community

 - #rust-beginners is a space for those new to Rust, lower traffic than #rust

-- #rust-internals is for discussion of other Rust implementation topics
+- #rust-internals is for discussion of working on the Rust project itself

 - #rust-br é dedicado à discussão sobre Rust no Brasil